 Gout may occur alone (primary gout) or may be associated with other medical conditions or medications (secondary gout)

 It is the most common cause of inflammatory arthritis in men over the age of 40

 - Uric acid is generated as we metabolize the food we eat and as the body’s tissues are broken down during normal cell turnover.

 - Gout occurs when excess uric acid (a normal waste product) accumulates in the body, and needle‐like crystals deposit in the joints.

 - It also occurs often when the kidneys are unable to remove uric acid from the body adequately.

-- Intake of alcoholic beverages, especially beer, diets rich in red meats, internal organs, yeast, and oily fish increases the risk for gout.
+- Intake of alcoholic beverages, especially beer, and diets rich in red meats, internal organs, yeast, and oily fish increases the risk for gout.

-- Prolonged use of certain medicines like chemotherapy drugs and immunosuppressants, diuretics and anti-hypertensive compounds also trigger gout.
+- Prolonged use of certain medicines like chemotherapy drugs and immunosuppressants, diuretics, and anti-hypertensive compounds also trigger gout.

-- Gout is strongly associated with obesity, hypertension, hyperlipidemia and diabetes.
+- Gout is strongly associated with obesity, hypertension, hyperlipidemia, and diabetes.

 - The first symptom of gouty arthritis is typically the sudden onset of a hot, red, swollen joint with pains mostly appearing at night.

 - The most common joint involved is at the base of the big toe where swelling is associated with severe tenderness.
 Apart from this, any joint can be involved (for example, the knee, ankle, and small joints of the hands).

 - The acute pain is so intense that even the touch of the bed sheet is intolerable.

 - While the first attacks usually involve only one or two joints, multiple joints are involved simultaneously over time.